 Assault can arise from any of a number of situations that most people find themselves in on a daily basis.
 An argument with another motorist over a parking space or a dispute with a member of your family can quickly turn violent.
-If that happens, you want the tough, aggressive Philadelphia assault attorneys at Philadelphia’s premier law firm, The Law Offices of Michael T. van der Veen, protecting you against the harsh penalties and long-term consequences associated with an assault conviction.
+If that happens, you want the tough, aggressive Philadelphia assault attorneys at Philadelphia’s premier law firm, van der Veen, Hartshorn and Levin, protecting you against the harsh penalties and long-term consequences associated with an assault conviction.

 The different levels of assault charges and the penalties associated with each one requires top-notch legal representation

 Simple assault under Pennsylvania law occurs when you inflict physical harm upon another person or when you put that person in fear of bodily harm or injury.
 Our savvy and knowledgeable team of attorneys aggressively challenge the evidence presented by prosecutors attempting to prove the elements of the crime, including:

 - Intentional or knowing conduct: Causing injury to another person by accident is usually not sufficient to charge you with committing an assault.
 The conduct must be intentional or knowing for the purpose of inflicting bodily harm.